 Incident shock waves#

-where \(p\), \(\rho\), \(u\), and \(h\) represent pressure, density, velocity, and specific enthalpy, respectively, and the subscripts 1 and 2 refer to the upstream and downstream states of the shock wave.
+where \(h\) denotes specific enthalpy.
 This equation must be supplemented by the equation of state, which for an ideal gas reads

-where \(R\) is the universal gas constant, \(T\) is the temperature, and \(W\) is the molecular weight of the gas.
+where \(R\) is the universal gas constant and \(W\) is the molecular weight of the gas.

 % Import packages